jpbot/adventofcode/README.md

 # adventofcode
-Advent of Code, advent calendar of code.
+Advent of Code, Advent calendar of code.

 Go check it out at http://adventofcode.com/